 - b) Taps for hand washing are to have a flow rate no greater than 7.5 litres per minute - c) Toilets are to be 3, 4 or 5 Star and to be plumbed to source water from either a recycled water scheme or from a roof water tank.
 Mains potable water is not to be used in toilet flushing for this type of development. - 6.
 The use of incandescent and halogen light globes is not permitted in developments subject to this clause.
 All light sources are to be fluorescence globes/tubes or LEDs. - 7.
 The development must not result in unreasonable overlooking into the private open space or windows of habitable rooms in the vicinity. - 8.
 A window that has a sill height of 1.7m or more above the floor level within the room shall be taken to have no potential for overlooking. - 9.
-Stormwater from new buildings must be gravity fed to a constructed or natural stormwater system.
-The use of charged lines is not permitted for stormwater connections except for connections conveying roof water to tanks within the property. - 10.
-The development shall be provided with onsite waste management facilities to allow for: - a) the storage of the waste out of sight of any publically accessible place, dwelling window, area of private open space and area of common open space; and - b) The collection of domestic waste from the development by waste collection vehicles.

-11. Developments that provide visitor accommodation must be open to bookings from the general public and must provide accommodation for periods of no greater than 72 consecutive days.

-- 12. Farm stay accommodation must be provided only on a working farm as a secondary business to primary production under Wollondilly Local Environmental Plan, 2011.
-In determining that a property is a working farm the consent authority must be satisfied that the dominant use of the land is one of the following: - a) An intensive agricultural activity on the land that has benefit of an existing consent right under Section 109 of the Environmental Planning and Assessment Act, 1979; or - b) An intensive agricultural activity on the land that has benefit of a Development Consent under the Environmental Planning and Assessment Act, 1979; or - c) An extensive agricultural activity on the land that is not a hobby and that is an independent use of the land to its domestic occupation. - 13.
+The development shall be provided with onsite waste management facilities to allow for: - the storage of the waste out of sight of any publically accessible place, dwelling window, area of private open space and area of common open space; and - b) The collection of domestic waste from the development by waste collection vehicles. - 10.
+Developments that provide visitor accommodation must be open to bookings from the general public and must provide accommodation for periods of no greater than 72 consecutive days. - 11.
+Farm stay accommodation must be provided only on a working farm as a secondary business to primary production under Wollondilly Local Environmental Plan, 2011.
+In determining that a property is a working farm the consent authority must be satisfied that the dominant use of the land is one of the following: - a) An intensive agricultural activity on the land that has benefit of an existing consent right under Section 109 of the Environmental Planning and Assessment Act, 1979; or - b) An intensive agricultural activity on the land that has benefit of a Development Consent under the Environmental Planning and Assessment Act, 1979; or - c) An extensive agricultural activity on the land that is not a hobby and that is an independent use of the land to its domestic occupation. - 12.
 In determining that the farm stay accommodation is a secondary business to primary production the consent authority must be satisfied that: - a) That the gross income generated by the accommodation will be substantially less than that generated by the primary production; and - b) No more than 5% of the area of the land will be used for the farm stay accommodation purpose; and - c) That the accommodation is designed to have no adverse impact on the primary production.
-This includes (without limitation) biosecurity, noise, odour and traffic impacts; and - d) That the accommodation will be compatible with the primary production use of the land and will not be subject to undesirable odour, noise and other amenity impacts; and - e) That the farm is managed as a bona fide business.

-14. Applicants for farm stay accommodation developments must provide a business plan for both the farm and the farm stay accommodation to allow the application to be assessed under controls 12 and 13 above.
+This includes (without limitation) biosecurity, noise, odour and traffic impacts; and - d) That the accommodation will be compatible with the primary production use of the land and will not be subject to undesirable odour, noise and other amenity impacts; and - e) That the farm is managed as a bona fide business. - 13.
+Applicants for farm stay accommodation developments must provide a business plan for both the farm and the farm stay accommodation to allow the application to be assessed under controls 12 and 13 above.